 '''

+[u'\n',

 The first little piggy,

 u'\n',

 The second little piggy,

 u'\n',

 The third little piggy,

 u'\n']

 '''

-In this example, each new line character in the <body> tag is counted as a child of <body>.
+In this example, the return carriage is counted as a child of <body> for each carriage return used within the <body> tag.
 This will be very important when trying to navigate between siblings, or children of a common tag.

-In addition to creating a list of children with .contents, we can use .children to create a generator of children tags.
+Instead of creating a list, you can use .children to create a generator of children tags.
 Using the previous example, we get the following (remember the extra carriage returns):

 '''

 for pig in pig_soup.body.children:

 ... print(repr(pig)) #use repr() to ignore escape sequences

 u'\n'

 The first little piggy

-u'\n'
+u'\'n

 The second little piggy

 u'\n'

 The third little piggy

 u'\n'

 '''

-There is a .descendants attribute which will recursively go through a tag's children, then the children's children, etc. It is left to the student to look at the online documentation for this attribute.
+There is a .descendants attribute which will recursively go through a tag's children, the children's children, etc. It is left to you to look at the online documentation for this attribute.